ritvikindupuri/ThreatTriage/README.md

 </p>

 ### 2. Transparent Decision Flow & Telemetry
 Unlike "black box" AI tools, this system provides a Transparent Decision Flow.
 It outlines exactly why the AI flagged the event, mapping the logic from the initial Normalization step through to the MITRE mapping.
-It also visualizes the raw CloudTrail event timeline to allow human analysts to verify the AI's findings.
+It also visualizes the raw event timeline to allow human analysts to verify the AI's findings.

 <p align="center">
   <img src=".assets/Screenshot 2025-12-28 142512.png" alt="Detailed Event Timeline and Recommendations" width="800"/>